Airplane!? What is it?

 - Arson Murder And Life Saving: In one of the many non-joke lines taken directly from Zero Hour and played straight, Rex Kramer tells Stryker at the end that "that was probably the worst landing in the history of this airport" before offering to buy him a drink and shake his hand.

-- Artistic License – Military: Ted Striker says that he was in the Air Force, but the flashback in the Drambuie bar has him wearing a US Navy dress uniform.
+- Artistic License – Military: Ted Striker says that he was in the Air Force, but the flashback in the Drambuie bar has him wearing a US Navy dress uniform (and soldiers aren't supposed to wear their dress uniforms in bars anyway).
 Of course, had he been wearing the dark blue USAF dress uniform, the subsequent Saturday Night Fever joke wouldn't have worked.
 He later shows up in an Army hospital, although that could've been justified if he was in WWII, in which he would've been part of the US Army Air Corps, but he's too youngnote , and they didn't have disco back then...ahh, screw it and enjoy the movie!

 - As Long as It Sounds Foreign: There are two lighted signs in the aircraft where the Spanish is just phonetic English.
 "Fasten Seatbelt" is written in English in one shot.
 Underneath it is "Putana da Seatbeltz" ("put on the seatbelts").
 Then during a dive, there's "Return to Seat" / "Gobacken Sidonna" ("Go back and sit down").

-- Early in the movie after Elaine has rejected Ted, Ted turns to the camera and says "What a pisser."
+- Aside Comment: Early in the movie after Elaine has rejected Ted, Ted turns to the camera and says "What a pisser."

 - In the last scene, after Otto the Autopilot gets a female companion he turns to the audience and winks.

-- Victor the navigator smiles at the camera when Randi sings "River of Jordan".
+- Victor the navigator smiles at the camera when Randy sings "River of Jordan".